yashpunjabi/CS1331-Checkstyle/Checkstyle.md

 1. Open git bash
 2. Type the command `cd` and hit enter.
 This navigates to your home directory.
 3. Type in `touch .bashrc` (touch will create the file)
-4. Type in `nano .bashrc` (this will let you edit the file)
+4. Type in `vim .bashrc` (this will let you edit the file)
+5. In vim, typing 'a' will let you begin editing the file
-5. Type in `alias checkstyle='java -jar /c/cs1331/bin/checkstyle-6.2.2.jar'`
+6. Type in: alias checkstyle='java -jar /c/cs1331/bin/checkstyle-6.2.2.jar -c /c/cs1331/bin/cs1331-checkstyle.xml'
-6. Type Ctrl-X to save and type 'Y' to confirm and then enter to exit.
+7. Type `Esc` to stop editing then type `:wq` and hit Enter to save and quit.
-7. Restart git bash and you're done!
+8. Restart git bash and you're done!

+Remember to replace the path in step 6 with the path to where your cs1331 folder is.

 If it didn't let you create the file in step 3, then try the command `touch .bashrc.` - Windows will remove the dot at the end by itself.